fmolivato/cwtLayerKeras/README.md

 trainable_kernels | bool | It make the wavelets that produce the scalogram trainable | interesting to see how/if the net optimizers change the wavelet kernel (research purpose)

 ## :exclamation: DISCLAIMER :exclamation:
-This project was built for research purpose, so feel free to open some issue if you find some errors :thumbsup:
+This project was built for research purpose, so feel free to open some issue if you find some errors